Clownvis Presley

-Clownvis Presley is a character who combines musical parody and comedy, created and portrayed by Michael Leahy, and partly based on Elvis Presley.
+Clownvis Presley is a fictional character who combines musical parody and comedy, created and portrayed by Michael Leahy, and partly based on Elvis Presley.

 Early career

 Leahy is the grandson of Earl Weaver.
 Donning a customized and bedazzled jumpsuit, oversized pompadour wig, full face makeup, and a bulbous red nose, Leahy began performing as Clownvis Presley for parties and special events in 2006.
 Hiring himself out as “a Craigslist Clown”, many of Clownvis’ earliest gigs came from postings in the online classified ads.
 He moved to Hollywood in 2010.
 After gaining attention from television appearances, he performed frequently at comedy clubs in Los Angeles and hosted “Clownvis and Friends” at the Hollywood Improv monthly from 2011–2013.
 LA Weekly called his act "better than the real Elvis".

 Clownvis appeared on comedy bills with Tim Heidecker.

 Television, radio, and video appearances

 Leahy appeared out of character on Judge Karen's Court, a BET television program, in 2010 as a plaintiff in a payment dispute over fees owed for Clownvis performances at several children's birthday parties.
 The defendant, agent Jason Thomas, refused to pay because of accusations of Clownvis being intoxicated during the parties.
 Judge Karen awarded Leahy $900.

 On June 30, 2010, Clownvis appeared as a contestant on NBC's America's Got Talent in episode 10 of season 5, entitled "Final Auditions".

 Clownvis was invited back on the season 5 finale episode which aired on September 15, 2010, singing "I Gotta Feeling" with nine other America's Got Talent Audition All-Stars.
 Rock group The Goo Goo Dolls sported Clownvis T-shirts on this episode.